Thunder star Shai Gilgeous-Alexander reacts to Anthony Edwards' 'MVP' claim

-Oklahoma City Thunder star Shai Gilgeous-Alexader got a huge vote of confidence in his bid for NBA MVP this season from the Minnesota Timberwolves star Anthony Edwards.
-Edwards and Alexander are facing off in the last national TV game before the All-Star Break but Edwards had nothing but praise for SGA.
+Oklahoma City Thunder star Shai Gilgeous-Alexader got a huge vote of confidence in his bid for NBA MVP this season from Minnesota Timberwolves star Anthony Edwards.
+Alexander and Edwards are facing off in the last national TV game before the All-Star Break, but the latter had nothing but praise for SGA.

 “He's looking like the MVP, man,” Edwards said.